Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Please remember to read the disclaimer.

-The development of this nursing guideline was coordinated by Jenny Hough, Nurse Educator, Resuscitation Programs, and approved by the Nursing Clinical Effectiveness Committee.
-Reviewed February 2020.
+The review of this nursing guideline was coordinated by Laura Box, Nurse Educator, Resuscitation Programs, and approved by the Nursing Clinical Effectiveness Committee.
+Reviewed July 2023.